Incident DetailsCause of Death:

 Sergeant Bollman is survived by his wife, Belinda; son, Hunter; parents, Ronald and Nancy; brother, Ben; three sisters, Ronda Osenbaugh, Rebecca (George) Sears and Jessica (Kevin) Carey; and maternal grandmother, Imelda Vores.

-In 2012, he received the department's Meritorious Service Award for saving the life of a near-drowning victim on Geist Reservoir.
+In 2012, he received the department's Meritorious Service Award for saving the life of a near-drowning victim at Geist Reservior in Marion County.

 This memorial honors an officer whose eligibility has been preliminarily determined to meet the criteria of a line of duty death.

-• Sergeant Bollman is the first of four Indiana line of duty deaths in 2018.
+• Sergeant Bollman is the first of five Indiana line of duty deaths in 2018.